oracle-livelabs/database/heatwave-lakehouse-cdp/configuring-fn/configuring-fn.md

 _Estimated Lab Time_: 75 minutes

 ### Objectives

 - Create a Function Application
 - Configure and Invoke a Function
 - Create Service Connector

 ### Prerequisites

-- Completetion of the previous labs.
+- Completion of the previous labs.

+##
 ## Task 1: Create a Function Application

 1. From the OCI services menu click **Policies** under **Identity** , Create "FunctionApplicationPolicies" into the name section and type "Allow functions to work" in the description section.
 Scroll down to the Policy statements section.
 Click the **+ Another Statement**.

     ![function policies](images/func-policy.png)

-    Copy and paste the following as policy statement.
+    Copy and paste the following as policy statement. ```

-    ```
     <copy>
-    allow service FAAS to read repos in tenancy
-    allow service datascience to use virtual-network-family in compartment id ocid1.compartment.oc1..xyz
+    allow service FAAS to read repos in tenancy allow service datascience to use virtual-network-family in compartment id ocid1.compartment.oc1..xyz